woakes070048/ahki/README.md

-This is a template for Peter Croce's web design, development, and hosting business.
+Ahki is a website for vendors and consumers who want to feel good about where their dollars go.